floability/tutorial-portable-by-design/docs/04-floability/audit.md

 ---

-## 2. Check the Notebook and Input Data
+## 2. Check the Notebook and Input Data availability

 Navigate to the audit example directory: